 Other systems learn from the kind of tagging and categories you use on your videos, but these work best for people with large video library collections.
 Overall, they do make life a lot less complicated.

 Scaling should be easy

-One of the most significant problems you’re likely to face when it comes to dealing with video is size.
+One of the most significant problems you’re likely to face when it comes to dealing with video is its size.
 High definition video can span to several gigabytes.
 This may seem reasonable for people who don’t regularly work with servers, but uploading such large files places a considerable load on the machine.
 There are quite a few ways to deal with this, but it takes quite a bit of time and effort to get done.

 Most digital asset management systems (DAM) have some way of dealing with such files inbuilt into them.
 There’s no need to mess with server-side scripts on your own when it’s already been done tons of times.
 What’s more, with experience, newer ways of dealing with them are devised by these companies.
-This includes caching them in CDNs and on-the-fly compression algorithms to maximize deliverability.
+This includes caching them in CDNs and on-the-fly compression algorithms to maximize the deliverability.